When you go travelling, there is one piece of travel gear you have to take:

 There’s no doubt these are among the best travel backpacks money can buy!
 Each one has its own plus and negative points, but they are all great backpacks.

 If I had to choose one, I would go with the Osprey Farpoint 40.
-It’s lightweight, portable and comfortable that is the perfect size for short trips and those on longer trips!
+It’s lightweight, portable and comfortable which is the perfect size for short trips and those on longer trips!

 It may be a bit pricey for some, but it’s an investment that is well worth making!